-A: Limited range of your remote controls could be related to radio frequency interference that comes from something in your home or in the surrounding environment.
-Certain electrical devices can radiate interference; this could be almost anything that is plugged into an electrical outlet.
+Unplug other devices in your garage one at a time and test range.
+Certain electrical devices can cause interference; this could be almost anything that is plugged into an electrical outlet.

 To isolate potential sources of interference, turn the circuit breaker off to the garage and plug the garage door opener into an extension cord from another room.
 If the range improves, then the interference is coming from a device in the garage.
 If no improvement is seen follow the same procedure, this time turning off the circuit breakers to your home, with the exception of the garage, and test the remote controls.
 If improvement is noted, turn the circuit breakers back on, one by one, until the range problem resurfaces.
 This will allow you to narrow down what room the problem device is in.
 You will have to go from there to isolate it further, by unplugging and re-plugging the items in that room.

-If you are unable to determine any source of interference, then the receiver logic board in the overhead unit will need to be replaced.
+If you are unable to determine any source of interference, then the receiver logic board on the garage door motor may need to be replaced.